bsaleh524/keyboard_recorder/README.md

 |----------------------------------------------------------|
 ```

-- `key_audio_recorder.py` records individual keystrokes.
-Pick a microphone and then it prompts for 10 regular presses of the keys.
-- `sentence_audio_recorder.py` records sentences.
-Pick a microphone and then prompts for a sentence.
-After typing, hit escape to finish the recording.

 ## Installation and setup
 * This package isn't meant to be installed.
 Just run from the cloned down folder.
 To install dependencies, it requires python 3.9+.
 * Create a virtual environment